-Blue river: North Saskatchewan's new hue formed by drought, dam release and algae carpets | CBC News
+Why the North Saskatchewan River has gone from brown to blue | CBC News

 Vinebrooke said the river likely got its first colour boost this spring when baking temperatures arrived in the Rockies.

 "When the [glaciers] really start melting rapidly like they did this year, they will contribute some of that whitish, silty material that some people refer to as rock flour.

-"That can give the river kind of a turquoise-ish, bluish sort of colour."
+That can give the river kind of a turquoise-ish, bluish sort of colour."

-A colour blind affection
+A colour-blind affection

-Loewen said the North Saskatchewan is likely to return to its regular brown next summer but said that silty colour unfairly gives it a bad rap as a "dirty" river.
+Loewen said the North Saskatchewan is likely to return to its regular brown next summer, but he noted that its silty colour unfairly gives it a bad rap as a "dirty" river.

 He's glad Edmontonians are giving the water more attention and appreciation, no matter what the colour.